rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Publication statement: <CITE>Publish'd July 1st, 1790 by J. & J. Boydell, Cheapside & at the Shakespeare Gallery Pall Mall</CITE>
 >Date of publication: <CITE>[July 1, 1790]</CITE>

-## 5.22.32 Names of publishers containing only addresses, signs, or initials
+## 5.22.32 Publishers identified by addresses, signs, or initials

 <a name="5.22.32.1">5.22.32.1</a> If only the address, sign, or initials of the publisher appears in lieu of the name, transcribe the statement containing the address, sign, or initials as the name of publisher.
 If the publisher's name can be identified, supply it in square brackets after the initials or before or after the address or sign, as appropriate, or give the information in a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) (see [5.24.33.1](/DCRMR/ppdm/Note-on-publication-statement/#5.24.33.1)).